 The city’s southern edge is the Grand Park of Tirana.
 A large lake and wooded park, a boardwalk of cafes, restaurants, and activities, and within walking distance to the Zoo and Botanical Gardens.

-Between the Grand Park and central square is the Blloku district, the Balkans’ preeminent dining and social scene, offering virtually every cuisine.
+Between the Grand Park and the central square is the Blloku district, the Balkans’ preeminent dining and social scene, offering virtually every cuisine.

-For daily all-you-can-eat sushi, Amo Sushi, or if you’re in the mood for one of the best steaks in the city, El Gaucho, an Argentinian Steakhouse is the place.
+For daily all-you-can-eat sushi, Amo Sushi, or if you’re in the mood for one of the best steaks in the city, El Gaucho, an Argentinian Steakhouse, is the place.

 While there aren’t any LGBTQ bars, there are a few spots, such as Radio Bar, that are welcoming.